Our favourite tips or sayings from successful women

 Professor Karen Vousden, Scientist

-"The attitude to women pursuing careers in scientific research has changed for the better in the last twenty years and there are now many more opportunities."
+"The attitude to women pursuing careers in scientific research has changed for the better in the last twenty years.
+There are now many more opportunities."

 Professor Kay Davies, Geneticist